 Pain Warriors Unite - (202) 792-5600

-This website was created BY pain patients FOR pain patients, advocates, health care professionals, and anyone else who would like to join in our COLLECTIVE cause to reveal what's happening to MILLIONS of Patients and Physicians who are being HARMED by the government's MISGUIDED policies in an attempt to reduce overdose deaths.
+This website was created BY pain patients FOR pain patients, advocates, health care professionals, and anyone else who would like to join in our collective cause to reveal the atrocities happening to MILLIONS of Patients and Physicians as a result of the government's MISGUIDED policies in their attempt to reduce overdose deaths.

 It's CRUCIAL for all CPP'S to Schedule a meeting or attend local events to urge your representatives to implement our National Pain Policy.

 Send them the link to the HHS Pain Task Force's Report here: